calemcnulty-gai/map-data-visualization/_docs/project-overview.md

 ## Executive Summary

-A web-based visualization tool that transforms MAP (Measures of Academic Progress) test data from Google Sheets into compelling, parent-friendly visualizations.
-The tool will generate professional PNG images showing student performance metrics and projected improvements with NextGen Academy tutoring packages, designed to effectively communicate the value of tutoring services to parents.
+A web-based visualization tool that transforms MAP (Measures of Academic Progress) test data into compelling, parent-friendly visualizations.
+The tool enables NextGen Academy staff to manage student data directly within the platform and generate professional PNG images showing student performance metrics and projected improvements with tutoring packages, designed to effectively communicate the value of tutoring services to parents.

 ---